Dear Balaji,

 Dear Mr. Dhingra,

-I have carefully gone thru your response to my post and posts of Mr. Balaji and Mr. Gopal.
-I have following comments to offer.
-These are my final comments and I will not be commenting further in this post to stretch it further.
+I have carefully gone through your response to my post and the posts of Mr. Balaji and Mr. Gopal.
+I have the following comments to offer.
+These are my final comments, and I will not be commenting further to avoid stretching this post.

-• I think a very basic and important fact in this case is “Employee has deserted you on a second day of his joining, he is not interested in working with you and he has stopped attending duties on a very second day of his employment and has not bothered to inform you anything” I feel you are not at all taking notice and cognizance of this fact.
+• I think a very basic and important fact in this case is, "Employee has deserted you on the second day of his joining.
+He is not interested in working with you and has stopped attending duties on the second day of his employment without informing you."
+I feel you are not taking notice or cognizance of this fact.

-• Legally and Technically you are right in saying that, employee may claim employment since he has not resigned or terminated and not relieved.
-But what are the chances of such a claim from an employee who is not at all interested in working with you and who is gainfully employed elsewhere.
+• Legally and technically, you are correct in saying that the employee may claim employment since he has not resigned, been terminated, or relieved.
+But what are the chances of such a claim from an employee who is not interested in working with you and is gainfully employed elsewhere?

-• There are occasions when 40 or more employees join on a single day and entering of their data in HRMS and Payroll System may spill over next 4-5 days.
-What is a point in entering and keeping the data of employee, who is no more with you?
+• There are occasions when 40 or more employees join on a single day, and entering their data in HRMS and Payroll System may take 4-5 days.
+What is the point of entering and keeping the data of an employee who is no longer with you?

-• I have already made it clear in my earlier post that, in case employee turns up after few days with some genuine reason for absconding, you may consider his/her rejoining on merits.
+• I have already mentioned in my earlier post that if the employee turns up after a few days with a genuine reason for absconding, you may consider their rejoining based on merits.

-• I fail to understand how ignoring a past employee, who has worked with you only for a day and who is not at all interested in working with you will lead to “Aggravating problems in employee-employer conflicts”
+• I fail to understand how ignoring a past employee who worked with you for only one day and is not interested in working with you will lead to "Aggravating problems in employee-employer conflicts."

-• It will be better if you enlighten us, as to how exactly you are going to prove your stance practically in respect of employee who is not interested to be our employee, leave alone rejoining or reinstatement.
+• It would be better if you could enlighten us on how exactly you plan to prove your stance practically regarding an employee who is not interested in being our employee, let alone rejoining or reinstatement.

-• There is no possibility of these kind of employees hating us.
-They are not at all interested in working with us and we have not troubled them any way during or after their one day stay with us.
+• There is no possibility of these kinds of employees hating us.
+They are not interested in working with us, and we have not troubled them in any way during or after their one-day stay with us.

 From India, Pune